b-charles/pigs/ioc/README.md

 func main() {

-    err := ioc.CallInjected(func(component *MyMainComponent) {
+    ioc.CallInjected(func(component *MyMainComponent) {
         component.start()
     })

-    if err != nil {
-        panic(err)
 }

-}
 ```
 As you should have guessed, the function `CallInjected` take as sole argument a function that will be injected (see [Injection of functions](#injection-of-functions)).
 The given function can return nothing or an error.
-The method `CallInjected` return an error if something had happened.
+The method `CallInjected` panics if an error occurs, but you can also use `UnsureCallInjected` which doen't panic but returns an error if something had happened.

 ### Destruction